thien/AISearch/paper.md

 ### Cooling Method

-My initial method revolved around the formula `T = a * T`, where Alpha `a < 1`.
+My initial method revolved around the formula `T = a * T`, where Alpha `a < 1`, a method described by Kirkpatrick et. al [3].
 I experimented with different `a` values with limited improvements being visible in the results.
-The logarithmic formula `T = 1/log(step)` was later experimented with, which has shown to improve performance when used in conjunction with the `e^(length o - length 1 / T)` Path Switching formula.
+The logarithmic formula `T = 1/log(step)` was later experimented with, which has shown to improve performance when used in conjunction with the `e^(lo - l1 / T)` Path Switching formula (where `lo` is the neighbouring tour length, `l1` is the current tour length).

-### Probablistic Path Switching
+### Probabilistic Path Switching

 Probability allows the states to escape a local minima, an issue with the hill climbing algorithm.
-I have experimented with the three methods as below as my probability function.
+I have experimented with the three methods as below as my probability function, where `lo` is the neighbouring tour length, `l1` is the current tour length, and `T` is the temperature.

 	1. Primitive (described in the initial run.)
 	2. e^(-lo / T)